 - Landlord to Tenant (Month-to-Month) [.pdf] – notice is required at least 30 days prior to a payment date in Arizona for month-to-month leases or “at will” tenants that pay rent month-to-month.

 Purpose.
 An Arizona lease termination letter (“Notice to Vacate”) is a required document to end month-to-month lease agreements in Arizona.
 State law requires giving at least 30 days notice for termination.
 However, state law does not require notice to be given to end fixed term lease agreements on their end date.

-Read further to learn more about the residential lease termination process in Arizona and how many days’ notice are required in which situations.
+Read further to learn more about notice requirements and the residential lease termination process in Arizona.

 What is a Lease Termination Notice?

 A residential lease termination notice is delivered to a tenant when a landlord requests to end the lease agreement.
 The ultimate goal of this notice is to have the tenant move out of the property within the specific time frame indicated by Arizona law.

 Under the Arizona Residential Landlord and Tenant Act, there are three types of leases in Arizona.
 They are weekly, month-to-month, and for longer than one month (usually one year or perhaps longer).